hanuor/slate/source/index.html.md

 In some cases you might need country abbreviations to query the data.
 For example - if you want to find the list of stocks that a country has then you'd have to use country abbreviations.
 You can check the list of supported countries and their abbreviations from over here - <a href="https://airtable.com/shrffQ8hRyl0LKAQH/tbl9lvQLZq9nryClu" target="_blank">https://airtable.com/shrffQ8hRyl0LKAQH/tbl9lvQLZq9nryClu</a>.

-## Get List of Symbols from a Country
+## Get List of all tickers of a Country

 ```shell
 curl https://server1.bytemine.workers.dev/stocks/{api_key}/{country_abbreviation}/{offset}